Antar365/project/test.md

 N/A

 ### Given:
-- The backend uses PostgreSQL as the persistent data store and Valkey for fast in-memory lookups.
-- The system contains several employee records.
+- The backend uses PostgreSQL as the persistent data store and Valkey for fast in-memory lookups and the system contains several employee records.

 ### When:
 - The user adds, deletes, or updates employee data via the API.